tassdr/framework-energy-consumption/README.md

 Note: Remember that the pc and the device need to be connected with the same network.

 Note2: Remember to change the IP addresses inside the python adb file that we developed.
-The IP addresses must be changed inside the main function, in each objects that are using for open the frameworks.
+The IP addresses must be changed inside the main function, in relation to the objects that you are using for open the frameworks.

 Note3: If you have insalled both python3 and python2 and python3 is your current version, you may have problems with systrace.
 You could work around the problem creating a virtual environment for python.
 We used [Conda](https://conda.io/docs/).
 In the following [link](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/) a very useful guide for create a virtual environment for python with conda is explained.